AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 normal = normalize(fs_in.TBN * normal);
 ```

-Because the resulting **normal** is now in world space, there is no need to change any
+Because the resulting **normal** is now in world space, there is no need to change any of the other fragment shader code as the lighting code assumes the normal vector to be in world space.

+Let's also review the second case, where we take the inverse of the TBN matrix to transform all relevant world-space vectors to the space the sampled normal